Add Bootstrap to an Angular application

 ng-bootstrap and ngx-bootstrap

-Both of these component libraries do pretty much the same: they give us Bootstrap components without jQuery and Popper.js as dependencies or without the actual bootsrap.js (A Bootstrap CSS is still going to be needed!).
+Both of these component libraries do the same thing: they give us Bootstrap components without jQuery, Popper.js, or the actual bootstrap.js.
+(A Bootstrap CSS file is still required.)

 ng-bootstrap